 We recommend the Radio Shack Y-adapter (part # 2740892).

 Accutronics model #8AB2A1B, as used in all Goblins, Kingsnakes, and later Hellhounds.
 This is a common tank that can be ordered from most amp parts suppliers.Please note: when replacing an early Hellhound reverb tank (these have black sides) with the Accutronics tank, the ground braid for ONE of the leads should be lifted at the PCB to minimize hum potential from ground loop.
 This should be performed by an experienced tech.

 Custom Amp Covers.
 They can still make covers for all the Reverend amp models

 We no longer offer amp repair service.
 Please contact your local repair tech, or contact Dennis Kager at Central Jersey Music Service, 732-572-1911 (NJ).
-Schematics are for sale at the Accessories page.
-A limited supply of parts are for sale at the In-Stock page
+For Schematics & further information, please contact Cusack Music.

 Fender, Ampeg, Marshall, Mesa Boogie, Yamaha, Soldano, Vox and Tube Screamer are registered trademarks of their respective companies.